Custom Brand Styles

 Table of contents:

 Using brand colors, you can create your own custom brand palette.
-A brand palette can include a maximum of 17 colors, and will always include black (#000000) by default.
-Keep in mind that your brand palette only extends to the editor sidebar, so you can't use it with the color picker inside of the text toolbar.
+A brand palette can include, at most, 17 colors, and will always include black (#000000) by default.
+These colors will be available inside of any color palette in the BEE editor.

-The custom color palette is found at the top of the Brand Styles,
+The custom color palette is at the top of your Brand Styles.

-If you click on the delete icon, you will be asked to confirm this action before proceeding.
+If you click on the delete icon, you will need to confirm this action before proceeding.

 The BEE editor has always used a set color scheme for any button when you drag a new button content block to the stage.
-Now you can customize the button background, border, and text color before you enter the editor so that your custom button is already ready-to-go any time that you want to use one in your design.
+Now you can customize several of the button colors.
+This allows you to drag-and-drop a button that already matches your brand to the editor stage at any time.

 Creating your custom button

 You can change the button background, border, and text colors.
-By default, the button border will be 1 px.
-In order to change the colors for your buttons, click on the color icon to the left of the hex code value.
-This will open the color picker, where you can select Save in order to confirm the change.
+For the preview, the button border will be 1 px.
+To change the colors for your buttons, click on the color icon to the left of the hex code value.
+This will open the color picker, where you can select Save to confirm the change.

-If you change your default button background color to white (#FFFFFF), then the preview button section will automatically generate a dark background so that the button is visible.
+If your button background is white (#FFFFFF), the preview will populate over a dark background.

 Brand text settings